“Where I was, was not who I was.”

 “She just heard a voice tell her my name,” Londel said.
 “The family knew my story and they said they wanted to donate his kidney to me.”

-The problem was Londel wasn’t on the transplant waiting list.
+The problem was that Londel wasn’t on the transplant waiting list.
 For the donation to happen, Londel needed to be listed.
 Willie’s family worked with the hospital and Londel’s medical team to ensure the directed donation could move forward.
 By the next day he was on the waiting list.
 Testing proved that Willie’s kidney was a match.

 His community saved his life.